Lab: Jenkins and Kubernetes

 In this lab you will be enabling CI/CD connecting your Git repository with the guestbook app to a Continuous Integration/Continuous Deployment pipeline built with Jenkins that will deploy to a IBM Cloud Kubernetes Service cluster.

-Note: You will need to create a GitHub account if you don't have one already.
+Note: You will need to if you don't have one already.

 If you haven't already, set up the guestbook